-Nguni cattle derive their name from the tribes who historically farmed them, collectively known as the Nguni people.
+Nguni cattle are a popular meat breed, part of beef production in South Africa.
+Their name derives from the local tribes who historically farmed them, collectively known as the Nguni people.
 The cattle were originally spread across all the regions where these tribes settled, along the east coast of Southern Africa in places such as Swaziland, KwaZulu Natal, Mozambique and Zimbabwe, according to History and Background of the Nguni in South Africa, by Dr Michiel Scholtz, a scientist at the Agricultural Research Council’s Animal Production Unit at Irene.

 Historically, these cattle were more than just a source of food and milk, but also reflected a person’s wealth, they were sometimes and still today, used to pay wedding dowries.
 People, in effect, tried to keep as many as possible, which led to overstocking and resulted in the notion that these cattle were poor performers.

 When agricultural counsellors, however, introduced exotic breeds into these conditions, the breeds performed just as poorly or even worse than the Nguni, according to Dr Scholtz, whereas the Nguni’s performed better than initially expected under optimal conditions.

 The Nguni is a medium breed framed animal, with cows weighing between 300 kg to 400 kg and bulls weighing between 500 kg to 600 kg.
 Nguni cattle have smooth coats with short hair that make it difficult for ticks to latch onto them.

 Unlike the other breeds, hide colours, patterns and horn shapes are varied.
 The unique pigmentation on the hides not only protects them, from skin and eye cancer, but also turns their hides into a sought after by-product, used for making handbags, floor covers and wall art.